tfpauly/privacy-proxy/draft-private-access-tokens.md

 - "redemption_nonce" is a fresh 32-byte nonce generated for each redemption request.

-When used in authentication challenges, the "PrivateAccessToken" scheme uses the following attributes:
+When used in an authentication challenge, the "PrivateAccessToken" scheme uses the following attributes:

 - "challenge", which contains a base64url-encoded {{!RFC4648}} TokenChallenge